-PEPECOIN (PEPECOIN) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC
+PepeCoin (PEPECOIN) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

 PepeCoin, created by pioneers and visionaries in 2016, introduces an entertaining OS-style app ecosystem that seamlessly integrates DeFi, games, unique NFT experiences, and cutting-edge memetics.

-Understanding the tokenomics of PEPECOIN (PEPECOIN) is essential for analyzing its long-term value, sustainability, and potential.
+Understanding the tokenomics of PepeCoin (PEPECOIN) is essential for analysing its long-term value, sustainability, and potential.

 Key Metrics and How They Are Calculated: